google/blockly-samples/codelabs/getting_started/getting_started.md

 <script src="scripts/sound_blocks.js"></script>
 ```

-Your block definitions must come after importing Blocky, since you will use Blockly functions in this file.
+Your block definitions must come after importing Blockly, since you will use Blockly functions in this file.

 ### Add the sound block to the toolbox